-D.4 Blue Zones Project: Community Transformation to Live Better Longer
+D.4 Community Transformation to Live Better Longer

 The Blue Zones Project Jacksonville is a community well-being initiative designed to make the healthy choice the easy choice.
-When individuals and organizations participate, small changes can lead to significant benefits, including lower healthcare costs, improved productivity, and a higher quality of life.
-Come learn how to reverse-engineer your neighborhood to live better and longer, based on lessons from the world's longest-lived communities.
+When individuals and organizations participate, small changes lead to huge benefits: lowered healthcare costs, improved productivity, and higher quality of life.
+Come learn how to reverse engineer your neighborhoods to live better and longer based on lessons from the longest-lived communities.